 REMEMBER, do not call and make last minute changes in your child’s bus ride home.
 The deadline for request will be 1:45 pm.

-- Not following the directions of staff member
+- Not listening or following directions

 Care of the School